izaki93/spring5-di-demo/README.md

 # spring5-di-demo
-Spring 5 Dependency Injection Demo
+This repository is for an example application built in my Spring Framework 5